 Gantt charts are essential project management tools, and the migration to digital platforms has only increased their ease-of-use and dynamism.
 A lot of project management tools and platforms offer Gantt charts within their feature sets.

-There’s a free Gantt chart template for Excel that we offer, and a Google search will also pull up also pull up Apple Numbers and Google Sheets templates.
+Of course, a Google search will also pull up also pull up Apple Numbers and Google Sheets templates.
 Mac users are welcome to try them out, as they can serve as a nice introduction to the tool, but the scope of these templates is limited.
 They’ll only allow you to make a basic Gantt chart on your Mac.
 Project managers will have to go beyond these templates for a powerful Gantt chart tool for Mac.

 Fortunately, ProjectManager.com is a project management software that works on whatever operating system you prefer.
 If you have creatives on Mac and admins on PCs, no problem.
 ProjectManager.com serves both audiences with equally robust features.
 Follow this guide to learn how to make a Gantt chart on a Mac in just a few easy steps with our online Gantt chart software for Mac and PC.